 If you’re interested in hearing aids like these, or just hearing aids in general, it would be a good idea to meet with a hearing specialist to discuss your options.
 To do this, fill out our quick form, and you’ll be set up with a free consultation with a hearing specialist near you.

 Tinnitus is, at the time of this article’s publication, incurable.
 Indeed, this is the case with a large majority of hearing problems, such as sensorineural hearing loss (the most common form of hearing loss.)
 So rather than curing tinnitus, we’ll have to look at treating it – or in other words, keeping it at bay.

 So can hearing aids be used to this effect?
 Can they be used to combat tinnitus the same way they’re used to combat hearing loss?

 Well, while initially unintentional, when people suffering from both tinnitus and hearing loss use hearing aids to counteract the hearing loss, they find that the severity of their tinnitus drops sharply.

-With the hearing aids in, the hearing mechanism and brain is receiving more natural stimulation from environmental sounds and conversations.
-Even when in a quiet room, the hearing aid wearer will pick up sounds of their environment, such as the air conditioner hum or fan noise, that they likely did not hear without the hearing aids.
+When wearing hearing aids, the ears and brain are receiving more natural stimulation from environmental sounds and conversations.
+Even when in a quiet room, the hearing aid will pick up ambient environmental sounds – such as the air conditioner humming, or a fan blowing that the listener could not hear otherwise.

-The ability to hear more natural environmental sounds provides a “masking” effect for the tinnitus.
-It allows the hearing aid wearer to hear what they are supposed to hear and helps to “cover up” the tinnitus.
+These natural environmental sounds provide a “masking” effect for the tinnitus.
+The hearing aid allows the wearer to hear what they are supposed to hear, and helps to “cover up” the tinnitus.

 Widex Zen Therapy